-Four Suspects Named And Face Murder Charges In Flight MH17 Shoot Down
+4 Suspects Named And Face Murder Charges In Flight MH17 Shootdown

 International investigators have accused three Russians and one Ukrainian of taking part in the attack on Malaysia Airlines Flight 17, a passenger plane that was shot down nearly five years ago, killing all 298 people on board.
 They will face murder charges for their alleged involvement in the tragedy.